 Because of US Federal Law, all mattresses sold in the U.S. must be able to withstand an open flame for at least 30 seconds before catching fire.
 This is because mattresses used to be made of combustible material.
 Please don’t test this on your own mattress!

 For some reason, the state of Washington has made it illegal to buy a mattress on Sundays.
 It’s not totally clear why this law exists or how strictly it’s enforced.
-But don’t take any chances: Order your bed from Nectar on Sunday (or any day), and you won’t need to side-step the law.
+But don’t take any chances: Order your bed from Nectar along with our cool adjustable beds on Sunday (or any day), and you won’t need to side-step the law.

 Why are we putting a fact about fitted sheets on this list?
 Because the fitted sheet is perhaps the best thing to happen to a mattress (and the worst thing to happen to laundry folders everywhere).
 Invented in 1958 by a woman named Berta Berman, mattresses would never be the same again.